How to Organize the Start Screen of Your Surface

 Remove tiles for apps you don’t want.

-Choosing Unpin from Start doesn’t uninstall the app or program; it only removes the tile from the Start screen.
+Choosing Unpin from Start doesn’t uninstall the app or program; it only removes the tile from the Start screen and returns it to the All Apps area.
 If you accidentally remove a tile for a favorite app or program, you can easily put it back in the next step.

 Add tiles that you do want.

-When related tiles appear next to each other (for example, Mail, People, and Calendar), they’re easier to find on the Start screen.
+When related tiles appear next to each other, they’re easier to find on the Start screen.

 Move related tiles into groups.

 Placing related tiles into separate groups makes them easier to relocate.
-For example, you may want to create one group for tiles you use at home, another for work-related tiles, and a third for tiles that play media.
+For example, you may want to create one group for tiles you use at home, another for work-related tiles, and a third for tiles that play media — choose whatever groups work for you.

-Repeat this step, rearranging tiles and creating new groups until your related tiles live together in their own separate groups.
+Repeat this step; keep rearranging tiles and creating new groups until your related tiles live together in their own groups.

 Name the groups of related tiles.